Are there any fees? in El Paso County, Colorado

 No. At Smarter Payouts, there are <strong style="font-weight: 700; color: #059669;">zero fees</strong> to our customers.
 The amount shown in your quote is the net amount you will receive.
 Nothing is deducted from it.
 You pay nothing out of pocket, and there are no hidden charges or surprise fees.
 Some companies may charge fees, but at Smarter Payouts, customers receive the full quoted amount with zero fees.

-Continuing on, the answer to "Are there any fees? " in El Paso County is influenced by both the state's legal framework under Colo.
+Continuing on, "Are there any fees? " in El Paso County follows Colo.

 Rev. Stat.